 - a.
-Broad sets of applicability - b.
-Multiple vendors and numerous users - a.
-The proposed amendment would apply to 802 networks composed of full duplex IEEE 802.3 and IEEE 802.11 networks as well as Coordinated Shared Networks (CSN) and Multimedia over Coax Alliance (MoCA) networks. - b.
+Broad sets of applicability

+- b.
+Multiple vendors and numerous users

+- a.
+The proposed amendment would apply to 802 networks composed of full duplex IEEE 802.3 and IEEE 802.11 networks as well as Coordinated Shared Networks (CSN) and Multimedia over Coax Alliance (MoCA) networks.

+<EDITOR'S NOTE: Should we excluded CSN and/or MoCA so there is more flexibility in wired and wireless?> a.
 This amendment is proposed based on requests from silicon providers as well as customers who want to employ SRP in new and varied ways.
-This includes uses in small automotive networks up through extremely large installed sound installations.
+This includes uses in small automotive networks up through extremely large installed sound installations and industrial networks.